MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 - An inventory of Office COM add-ins, including information on add-in adoption and ISV support for Microsoft 365 Apps.
 - An inventory of devices that have recently used macros and devices that have not.
-- A report of devices ready for Microsoft 365 Apps deployment, as well as a list of devices to pilot to validate that they are ready for Microsoft 365 Apps.
+- A report of devices ready for Microsoft 365 Apps deployment, and a list of devices to pilot to validate that they are ready for Microsoft 365 Apps.
 - The ability to create collections of devices based on their readiness assessment.

 Unlike the Readiness Toolkit, add-in adoption information is downloaded directly into Configuration Manager, instead of having to rely on accessing a publicly available web service.